Last updated: September 14, 2023

-Topping this list of Canberra tourist attractions is the Australian War Memorial, both a museum and a national memorial to commemorate the sacrifice of those Australians who have died in war or on operational service.
+Topping this list of Canberra tourist attractions is the Australian War Memorial.
+It’s both a museum and a national memorial to commemorate the sacrifice of those Australians who have died in war or on operational service.

 A visit to Canberra isn’t complete without a visit to Parliament House.
-Take a guided tour through Australia’s halls of power, including the House of Representatives and the Senate Chamber, places you may have only seen on TV.
+Take a guided tour through Australia’s halls of power, including the House of Representatives and the Senate Chamber.

 Conveniently packaged together in the same location, the National Zoo & Aquarium Canberra is a stone’s throw from the city centre.

 There are over 200 animals on site, and a great variety of hands-on experiences you can choose from.
-Depending on the amount of time you have, you can spend a quick 15 minutes with your favourite animal, or join an all-day tour alongside a zookeeper, visiting enclosures and feeding animals from cute meerkats to big bears.
+Depending on your time, you can spend a quick 15 minutes with your favourite animal, or join an all-day tour alongside a zookeeper, visiting enclosures and feeding animals from cute meerkats to big bears.

 If you love seeing how things are made, then it makes “cents” that you would enjoy the Royal Australian Mint.
 Puns aside, it is genuinely an interesting place to visit, and a fully functional factory where all Australian currency is made.

-From above the factory floor, you can see coins being made in real-time, from the making of the dies, to the final coins being packed ready for circulation.
-If you are really lucky you might get to see Titan Robot in action too.
+From above the factory floor, you can see coins being made in real-time, from the making of the dies to the final coins being packed and ready for circulation.
+If you are really lucky, you might get to see Titan Robot in action too.

 On your way out via the gift shop, don’t forget to pick up something for your collection, or print your very own dollar coin!